New Zealand North Island is an adventurer’s dream. Cast eyes over best things to do in the Coromandel Peninsula and you’ll see why.

 There are also several lookout platforms along the way.
 At its peak, Driving Creek Railway is 165 metres above sea level.
 From here, you’ll catch breathtaking views of the Coromandel Peninsula.

-RELATED: Best Day Trips from Auckland
+RELATED: Coolest Day Trips from Auckland

-At the end of the trip you can tour the workshops and brickfields.
+At the end of the trip, you can tour the workshops and brickfields.
 Be sure to pick up stunning pottery souvenirs at the craft shop.

-While you’re here, take the opportunity to zipline your way the base.
+While you’re here, take the opportunity to zipline your way to the base.
 The train will take you to your destination.
 Here, eight ziplines zig-zag across 705 meters of pristine forest.
 Flying over lush indigenous forest, you’ll have the time of your life.
 It’s an exhilarating experience that you’ll never forget.

 Get digging on Hot Water Beach